 - Direct Health Aid

-Faith leaders and faith-based organizations – civil society groups with religious affiliations – are uniquely positioned to serve as supportive voices of impacted communities affected by AIDS, TB and malaria.
+Faith leaders and faith-based organizations – civil society groups with religious affiliations – are uniquely positioned to serve as supportive voices of communities affected by AIDS, TB and malaria.

 “Governments and the private sector have key roles in global health, but civil society is the oil in the engine.
 An engaged civil society drives progress.”–Global Fund Executive Director Peter Sands